 A large number of experiments with audio and video are performed to create the emotion recognition system.
 The IEMOCAP database is used to perform the training and evaluation experiments of the emotion recognition system.
 Once the audio and video are trained separately with two different architectures, a fusion of both methods is done.
-In this work, the importance of preprocessing data (i.e. face detection, windows analysis length, handcrafted features, etc.) and choosing the correct parameters for the architectures (i.e. network depth, fusion, etc.) has been demonstrated and studied, while some experiments to study the influence of the temporal information are performed using some recurrent models for the spatiotemporal utterance level recognition of emotion.
+In this work, the importance of preprocessing data (face detection, windows analysis length, handcrafted features, etc.) and choosing the correct parameters for the architectures (network depth, fusion, etc.) has been demonstrated and studied.